telerik/winforms-docs/controls/scheduler/appointments-and-dialogs/working-with-resources.md

 * **ResourceId** - represents the **EventId** of the resource to which this appointment is associated.
 * **ResourceIds** - represents an ObservableCollection of **EventId**s to which this appointment is associated.

 >note Using the **EditAppointmentDialog** allows you to assign only a single resource for the appointment.
 If you want to specify which multiple resources exactly are applied, it can be set programmically to the Appointment via the **ResourcesIds** property.
-However, selecting *Any* from the dialog, will generate an event for all existing resources in **RadScheduler. **
+However, selecting *Any* from the dialog, will generate an event for all existing resources in **RadScheduler**.

 #### Apply a single resource to an appointment